 The reason for this is rather than earning interest at say, 1.7% (the after-tax rate is even lower given that you’ll pay tax on the interest income), you’re better to save interest at 2.7% on your home loan.

 Some lenders allow you to link up to ten offset accounts to your variable home loan under the one package, so you can set aside funds for different savings goals.
 For example a holiday, a new car or renovations.
 The total sum of your offset account balances reduces the home loan balance on which interest is calculated – effectively helping you to pay off your home loan sooner while saving for your goals!

 5/ Consider fixing your investment loan

 You may want to consider fixing your investment loan rate.
-We are seeing some attractive offers on fixed investment rates – there are lenders currently offering 3.99% fixed for 3 years for investment loans.
-This may be a smart decision if you have a home loan that you will be paying off first, so you’re not going to make any additional repayments on your investment loan.
+We are seeing some attractive offers on fixed investment rates – there are lenders currently offering 2.59% fixed for 3 years for investment loans.
+This may be a smart decision if you have a home loan that you will be paying off first, so you’re not planning to make any additional repayments on your investment loan.
 A fixed rate will allow you to more easily budget for the investment loan repayments in your cash flow calculations.

 6/ Have your loans reviewed annually